DelineaXPM/dsv-k8s/README.md

 )
 ```

-`roleAnnotation` sets the DSV Role that k8s should use to access the DSV Secret
+`roleAnnotation` selects the credentials that the injector uses to retrieve the DSV Secret.
-that will be used to modify the k8s Secret.
-If it is present then the Role
-must exist in the above mentioned Role mappings that the webhook is configured
+If it is present then the role must exist in the role to Client Credential and Tenant mappings.
-to use.
 If it is absent then the _default_ mapping is used.

 The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to
-the DSV Secret that will be used to modified the k8s Secret being admitted.
+the DSV Secret that will be used to modified the Kubernetes Secret being admitted.

 * `addAnnotation` adds missing fields without overwriting or removing existing fields.
 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
 * `setAnnotation` overwrites fields and removes fields that do not exist in the DSV Secret.

-Only one of these should be specified on any given k8s Secret, however, if more
+Only one of these should be specified on any given Secret, however, if more
 than one are defined then the order of precedence is `setAnnotation` then
 `addAnnotation` then `updateAnnotation`.